Item logo image for PhishWatch

 Detects browser-native phishing attacks like ConsentFix, ClickFix, and Browser-in-the-Browser that bypass traditional security.

 PhishWatch detects browser-native phishing attacks that bypass email filters — because these attacks don't activate until after delivery, inside your browser.
 Modern phishing no longer needs a suspicious-looking domain.
-Attackers use legitimate cloud infrastructure, AI-written language, and browser mechanics to steal credentials.
+Attackers use legitimate cloud infrastructure, AI-generated content, and browser mechanics to steal credentials.
 With 82% of detections now malware-free (CrowdStrike 2026) and ClickFix named the #1 initial access method (Microsoft 2025), the attack surface has moved from your inbox to your browser.
-PhishWatch operates at this layer — where the attack must execute to succeed. ─── WHAT PHISHWATCH DETECTS ─── ▸ ClickFix Attackers trick users into copying a malicious PowerShell or terminal command — disguised as a "verification step" or "system fix" — and executing it themselves.
-PhishWatch detects clipboard write events and copy→navigate coupling patterns and warns before execution.
-Clipboard text is inspected locally on your device only — it is never transmitted. ▸ ConsentFix (OAuth Token Hijacking) Attackers route OAuth authorization codes into password fields on fake login pages, hijacking account access without ever knowing your password.
-PhishWatch detects when an OAuth code is pasted into a credential field and blocks the action before your authorization token is stolen. ▸ Browser-in-the-Browser (BitB) Phishing sites embed fake browser window overlays that mimic real Google or Microsoft login popups.
-PhishWatch detects DOM overlay patterns consistent with BitB window spoofing — fake URL bars, fake window controls, and embedded credential forms. ▸ AiTM — Adversary-in-the-Middle Reverse-proxy attacks that relay your credentials to the real login service in real time, allowing attackers to harvest session cookies and bypass multi-factor authentication entirely.
-PhishWatch detects credential-flow mismatches: when the origin receiving your credentials doesn't match the page you're on, combined with cross-origin network activity during login. ▸ Fake Update Detection (SocGholish) Pages impersonating browser update dialogs to trick users into downloading malware.
-Real browser updates never come from websites.
+PhishWatch operates at this layer, where the attack must execute to succeed. ─── WHAT PHISHWATCH DETECTS ─── ▸ ClickFix (Windows + Mac) Attackers trick users into copying a malicious PowerShell or terminal command — disguised as a verification step or system fix — and executing it themselves.
+PhishWatch detects clipboard write events and copy→navigate coupling patterns before execution.
+Clipboard text is inspected locally — never transmitted. ▸ ConsentFix — OAuth Token Hijacking Attackers route OAuth authorization codes into credential fields on fake login pages, hijacking account access without ever knowing your password.
+PhishWatch detects when an authorization code is pasted into a credential field and blocks the submission. ▸ Browser-in-the-Browser (BitB) Phishing sites embed fake browser windows that mimic real Google or Microsoft login popups — complete with a fake address bar.
+PhishWatch detects DOM overlay patterns consistent with BitB window spoofing. ▸ AiTM — Adversary-in-the-Middle Reverse-proxy attacks relay your credentials to the real login service in real time, harvesting session cookies and bypassing MFA entirely.
+PhishWatch detects credential-flow mismatches — when the origin receiving your credentials doesn't match the page you're interacting with. ▸ Fake Update Detection (SocGholish) Pages impersonating browser update dialogs to trick users into downloading malware.
 PhishWatch detects pages combining browser brand impersonation, update urgency language, and executable download links. ▸ AI Lure Detection Pages impersonating AI services (ChatGPT, Claude, Gemini, Copilot) combined with ClickFix or ConsentFix social engineering.
-ChatGPT is mentioned 550% more than any other AI model in criminal forums (CrowdStrike 2026).
-PhishWatch detects the combination of AI brand spoofing with instruction-to-execute lures. ▸ Typosquatting Detection Domains impersonating major brands through character substitution, homoglyph swaps, and edit-distance analysis — checked against a curated brand list in real time. ▸ Newly Registered Domain (NRD) Domains registered within the last 30 days are flagged automatically via real-time domain age checking. ─── HOW IT WORKS ─── PhishWatch intercepts outbound navigation events and evaluates browser mechanics — not whether a page looks suspicious or whether a domain is on a blocklist.
+PhishWatch detects the combination of AI brand spoofing with instruction-to-execute lures. ▸ Typosquatting Detection Domains impersonating major brands through character substitution, homoglyph swaps, and edit-distance analysis — checked against 500+ known brands in real time. ▸ Newly Registered Domain (NRD) Domains registered within the last 30 days are flagged automatically via real-time domain age checking. ─── HOW IT WORKS ─── PhishWatch intercepts navigation events and evaluates browser mechanics — not whether a page looks suspicious or whether a domain is on a blocklist.
 Detection is event-driven and activates only when risk indicators are present.
-Normal browsing on everyday sites proceeds without interruption.
-When risk is detected, PhishWatch shows an explainable warning with the specific mechanical reason — not a generic "this site may be dangerous" message.
-You always have the option to continue anyway. ─── PRIVACY BY DESIGN ─── PhishWatch is built local-first.
-Most detection runs entirely on your device.
+Normal browsing proceeds without interruption.
+When risk is detected, PhishWatch shows an explainable warning with the specific mechanical reason — not a generic alert.
+You always have the option to continue anyway. ─── PRIVACY BY DESIGN ─── Most detection runs entirely on your device.
 Cloud risk scoring is only triggered when local signals indicate a potential threat.
-When a cloud check is triggered, only the destination URL and sanitised signal metadata is transmitted — signal IDs, severity levels, timing deltas, and boolean flags.
-NEVER transmitted: clipboard contents, page content, form fields, passwords, cookies, session tokens, browsing history, or user identifiers.
-Sanitisation is enforced by an allowlist function — unknown fields fail closed. ─── DESIGNED FOR TRANSPARENCY ─── • Manifest V3 with strict permissions model • No use of eval() or dynamic script injection • Deterministic, explainable detections — no black-box AI classification • Fail-open design: uncertainty always resolves to allowing navigation • All warnings are overridable — PhishWatch never locks you out ─── WHO USES PHISHWATCH ─── Security professionals needing browser-layer visibility.
-Cryptocurrency users targeted by sophisticated phishing.
-Small businesses without enterprise security tooling.
-Anyone who wants runtime protection against credential theft.
-PhishWatch complements email filters, endpoint protection, and password managers.
+When a cloud check is triggered, only the domain name and sanitised signal metadata is transmitted — signal IDs, severity levels, and boolean flags.
+NEVER transmitted: clipboard contents, page content, form fields, passwords, cookies, session tokens, browsing history, or personal identifiers.
+Sanitisation is enforced by an allowlist — unknown fields fail closed. ─── DESIGNED FOR TRANSPARENCY ─── Chrome Manifest V3 with strict permissions No use of eval() or dynamic script injection Deterministic, explainable detections — no black-box scoring Fail-open: uncertainty always resolves to allowing navigation Every warning is overridable — PhishWatch never blocks permanently ─── WHO USES PHISHWATCH ─── Security professionals needing browser-layer visibility.
+Developers and crypto users targeted by sophisticated phishing.
+Small businesses and MSPs without enterprise browser security stacks.
+Anyone who wants runtime protection against credential theft at the moment it matters.
+PhishWatch complements email filters, endpoint protection, and identity providers.
 It operates at the one layer those tools cannot observe: inside your browser, at the moment you act.
 Privacy policy: https://phishwatch.io/privacy Website: https://phishwatch.io

 Details